-In order to tighten loose toilet bolts that are prone to spinning, it’s essential to first apply penetrating oil to the nuts.
+In order to tighten loose toilet bolts that spin in place, first apply penetrating oil to the nuts.
 This will allow you to tighten them easily.
 Once the penetrating oil has had a chance to soak, grasp the top of the bolt with pliers to keep it from spinning.
 Then, use an adjustable wrench to tighten the first bolt a quarter turn before doing the same to the second bolt.
 Gradually tighten each bolt in this manner until the toilet is stable and leak-free.

 Why Are Your Toilet Bolts Loose?

 Your toilet bolts may be loose due to a warped toilet flange that makes tightening difficult.
 Additionally, use, temperature change, and the settling of your house can cause toilet bolts to gradually loosen over time.
 Occasional tightening is necessary.

 - A bent or damaged toilet flange can cause loose toilet bolts.

 - Toilet bolts loosen over time due to use, changes in temperature, and other factors.